P1agueDoc/ComfyYouTube-TelegramBot/README.md

 - rename .txt into start.bat
 - open start.bat and hide it away
 - Go to folder with bot
-- Open in text book file named DreamyVideo
+- Open the file DreamyVideo in a text editor (notepad)
 - Fill gaps:

     API_URL = "your-api-id" (it should be made like that: http://127.0.0.1:8081/bot[your-bot-api] example: API_URL = "http://127.0.0.1:8081/bot67457850:krpkfL54lg450kg4g

     bot = telebot.TeleBot("your-bot-api")
 - Save and close
-- Open in text book file named video_download
+- Open in text editor file named video_download
 - Fill gap:

     'cookiefile': r"path-to-cookies"